larryhastings/appeal/README.md

 Appeal isn't like other command-line parsing libraries.
 In fact, you really shouldn't think of Appeal as a "command-line parsing library" per se.
-And, although you work with Appeal by defining functions, you shouldn't think of these functions as "callbacks" either.
+And, although you work with Appeal by passing in functions for Appeal to call, you shouldn't think of these functions as "callbacks".

 Appeal lets you design *APIs* callable from the command-line.
 It's just like any other Python library API--except that